IEC Protection Classes For LED Luminaires (2024)

 How To Protect Yourself from Getting Electrocuted?

 Realistically speaking, the LEDs are now extremely safe and protected to handle.
 The only sure-fire way you’ll get electrocuted is by sticking your finger in the socket.
-Other than that, you can get an electric shock if you install or replace the LEDs lights.
+You can also get an electric shock if you install or replace the LED lights.

 Changing the Bulb

-During changing the bulb, you are at a good enough risk to get an electric shock.
-The main reason will be if your fixture is turned on and you change the bulbs with bare hands, you can get the shock.
+While changing the bulb, you are at a good enough risk of getting an electric shock.
+The main reason is that you can get the shock if your fixture is turned on and you change the bulbs with your bare hands.
 The solution is rather simple:

 • Make sure the switch is turned off.
 Double-check if the LED fixture is turned off.